-We are not currently taking payments over the phone as our customer service staff are focused on dealing with repairs.
-You can make a credit or debit card payment or set up a Direct Debit via the online resident portal MyHastoe.
+The easiest way to pay your rent is by setting up a direct debit.
+You can set up a credit or debit card payment via the online resident portal MyHastoe.
 Your Area Housing Manager can take a debit or credit card payment by phone.
 Alternatively, please visit our Make a payment page for other ways to pay.

 Will I be evicted for not paying my rent?

 Although Hastoe is housing provider with charitable status and we recognise many of our residents may be placed in serious difficulties as a result of the COVID-19 pandemic, we will take possession action where debt has escalated to an unreasonable level and residents have made no contact, or failed to stick to an agreement to reduce the debt.